The Importance of Wildflowers

-The delightful bluebell carpet which covers the woodland floor in the Woods at Oakley is a quintessentially British springtime scene.
+The delightful bluebell carpet which covers the woodland floor in the Woods at Oakley in Wiltshire is a quintessentially British springtime scene.
 These delicate wildflowers are part of our natural heritage with almost half of the world’s bluebells being found here in the UK.
 But they are under threat, bluebell colonies take many years to establish and many more to recover after footfall damage.
 If their leaves are crushed, they die from lack of food as they can no longer photosynthesise.
 These precious wildflowers are considered so important for our ecosystems that they are a protected species in the UK, and it is illegal to intentionally pick, uproot or destroy them.

 Wildflowers provide a valuable food source for insects, mammals and birds.
 Pollinators such as bees, butterflies, flies, moths, wasps, and many more are dependent on them for survival.
 In a reciprocal relationship, 60-80 percent of the worlds flowering plant species rely on insects to pollinate them including many of our food crops.
 Furthermore, insects that feed on wildflowers provide a food source for other animals helping to reduce the number of pests like aphids that attack crops.
 In short, the more wildflowers there are, the greater the diversity of pollinators and the healthier our crops are.